 It's not unusual for students to encounter temporary illnesses or injuries during their time at UNT.
 Broken bones, the flu, severe colds, surgeries etc. all represent temporary conditions which may result in missed classes and other academic difficulties.
-Such temporary conditions do not qualify for protection under the Americans with Disabilities (ADA) Act so long as they do not last more than 6 months.
-Nor does pregnancy qualify for ADA protection provided it is of normal duration without severe complications.
+Feel free to contact the Dean of Students office for assistants.

 For more information on Temporary Illness click here.